NicholasTung/dark-patterns-recognition/README.md

 Since we've never been to a hackathon before, we learned to collaborate as a team and to assign responsibilities to each other.
 We also learned that when there's a time crunch, sleep quickly becomes a secondary priority.

 ## What's next for Insite.
 Insite is and will always be a work in progress.
 That means we’ll be constantly improving user functionality to ensure that our users stay one step ahead of sellers.
 We’re open to suggestions, too.
-Feel free to drop some ideas using this (Google Form)[https://forms.gle/1Ca6hrhEHTxcjkfWA].
+Feel free to drop some ideas using this [Google Form](https://forms.gle/1Ca6hrhEHTxcjkfWA).